iBridges-for-iRODS/iBridges/docs/source/irods_search.rst

 	MetaSearch(key="my_key", value="my_value", units="my_units")

-The above statement means: find all data objects and collections which is annotated with a key "my_key" where the value is "my_value" and the units is "my_units".
+The above statement means: find all data objects and collections which are annotated with a key "my_key" where the value is "my_value" and the units is "my_units".

 You can also omit any of the three items which will be interpreted as "anything".
 E.g.